michaelmosmann/silk/userguide/binds.md

  - `Scope` : Singleton per application
  - `Target` (`Instance` + `Packages`) : _any_ instance in all packages

+## <a id="inspect"></a>7\.
+Semi-Automate Bindings through Inspections
+Silk encourages making bindings explicit using the different options described above.
+But in some cases (most of all allowing to shift progressive from an annotation based DI framework) it might make sense to partially automate the binding process.
+But there have to be limits otherwise automation turns into pain of not knowing or understanding what is going on.
+So this still has to be very clear to the programmer, just that there is a tool making a _obvious connection_ more convenient to express when using the fluent binder interface.

+The `Inspector` interface is the abstraction for such a tool.
+It allows to use custom strategies that _derive_ the constructor to use or the methods that act as _factory methods_ (like guice's `@Provides` annotation).

+The `Inspected` `Inspector` that comes with Silk offers different common ways to select `Constructor`s or `Method`s that can be combined using a own fluent interface.
+In general inspection binds have the form

+    bind(Inspector).in(Class)

+where `Class` can be one or more implementation classes.

+{% highlight java %}
+protected void declare() {
+	//TODO
+}
+{% endhighlight %}
+See `TestInspectorBinds` for more examples.

+Through this it is possible to integrate _legacy_ code from a previously used framework changing it smoothly bit by bit while new code can benefit from Silk directly.
+So a migration from Guice or Spring does not require doing a lot of changes up-front.

  <a class='next' href="scopes.html">Continue with Scopes...</a>